This factsheet is for people who have warts or verrucas, or who would like information about them.

 Symptoms of warts and verrucas

-Warts shouldn’t usually cause you any symptoms, but you may find them uncomfortable or painful, especially if they are on your feet near your nail beds.
+You may find warts uncomfortable or painful, especially if they are on your feet near your nail beds.

 Contact your doctor if your symptoms get worse or the wart becomes more painful.